University of Vaasa

 The University of Vaasa (Vaasan yliopisto, Vasa universitet) is a multidisciplinary, business-oriented university in Vaasa, Finland.
 The campus of the university is situated by the Gulf of Bothnia adjacent to downtown Vaasa.
 The university has evolved from a school of economics founded in 1968 to a university consisting of four different schools: The School of Accounting and Finance, The School of Management, The School of Marketing and Communications and the School of Technology and Innovations.
 University of Vaasa is one of the largest business universities in Finland.
-The university has personnel of around 500 which includes a teaching staff of 180 and 54 professors.
-Around 5000 students are currently studying in various degree programs at the university.
+The university has personnel of around 600 which includes an academic staff of 428 professors, teachers and researchers.
+Around 6000 students are currently studying in various degree programs at the university.

+Studies at the University of Vaasa include business studies, technology, as well as administrative and communication sciences.
+The university focuses on sustainable business, energy, and society.
+Its strategic focus areas are the energy transition and technology, business management, and governance and society.

 History

 In 1966 the Council of State made the decision to establish a School of Economics and Business Administration in Vaasa, and so Vaasa got its first institution of higher education which the region of Vaasa had worked for since the 1940s.
 The very next year the first students started their studies; 90 business and 60 correspondence students.
 The first principal to be chosen for the school was Tryggve Saxén and the first vice principal was Mauri Palomäki, who later would become the longest serving principal the school has seen so far.
 The lectures were first held in a yard building of Vaasa Commercial College in Raastuvankatu street, but in its second year the school moved into the whole house as the commercial college moved to a new building.

 In 1977 the school became a state institution along with all other academic institutions in Finland.

 In 1980 education in Humanities (languages) began and so the school became a "School of higher education" (in Finland the term is "Korkeakoulu").
 In 1983 studies in the Social Sciences began and in 1990 Technology studies began in connection with Helsinki University of Technology.
 In 1991 it changed its name to University of Vaasa.
 In 1992 the school was organised into four faculties; The Humanities, Business Administration, Accounting and Industrial Management, and Social Sciences.
 In 1994 the university moved into its new premises on Palosaari.
 The university got the right to award master's degrees in Technology in 2004.
 In 2010 the university also reorganized its faculties to three, namely Faculty of Business Studies, Faculty of Technology and Faculty of Philosophy which includes previous faculties of Humanities and Social Sciences.
-In 2018 the university reorganized its structure again.
+In 2018 the university reorganised its structure again.
 Instead of three faculties, the University of Vaasa has four different schools: the School of Accounting and Finance, the School of Management, the School of Marketing and Communication studies and the School of Technology and Innovations.